spencer-brooks/spencer-brooks.github.io/index.md

 ## My Approach

 The core aspects of my approach include:
-- **Individualized curriculum**: By taking into account what students already know, I present material in a way that is accessible to students, scaffolding academic and personal growth.
+- **Individualized curriculum**: I take into account what students already know, present material in a way that is accessible to students, and scaffold academic and personal growth.
-- **Growth mindset**: I encourage my students to embrace the process and challenges of learning and develop good work habits, and I place less emphasis on outcomes like grades and test scores.
+- **Growth mindset**: I encourage my students to wrestle with the challenges of learning, placing less emphasis on grades and test scores.
-- **Empathy**: Empathy with students is critical to create the rapport needed for effective learning.
-It is important for students to be comfortable asking questions and making mistakes: students who build strong relationships with  educators learn to practice self-advocacy skills that will serve them throughout middle school, high school, college, and beyond.
+- **Rapport**: My students and I build the rapport needed for effective learning.
+It is important for students to be comfortable asking questions and making mistakes: students who build strong relationships with  educators learn to practice self-advocacy skills that will serve them throughout their education and beyond.
-- **Process**: When learning new concepts, learning proceeds in two steps, explorations and consolidation/mastery.
+- **Process**: Evidence-based practice based on learning science is the foundation of my teaching process.

 ### Explore
 First, I **explore** a concept with a student, encouraging them to take the lead in solving a problem and asking probing questions to guide their progress.
 Exploration helps build deep, durable understanding.
 Students: